mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 ## Function Deep Form: Recrusiveness Made Simple

-Softanza dives effortlessly into the depths of any list, no matter how deeply nested it is.
-This allows it to locate items—whether they are numbers, strings, lists, or (named) objects—within a list and all its inner lists.
-The result is returned as a path, offering a clear roadmap to each instance.
+Softanza dives effortlessly into the depths of any list, no matter how deeply *nested* it is.
+It can locate items—whether they are numbers, strings, lists, or (named) objects—within a list and all its inner structures.
+The results are returned as precise *paths*, offering a clear roadmap to each instance.

-For example, consider a nested list containing the word "you" at various levels:
+Imagine a nested list containing the word `"you"` at various levels:

 ```ring
 o1 = new stzList([